mycodingx/react-todo/README.md

 Now you can modify the code as per your requirements.

 Note: Currently we are loading the dummy data from [data.json] file in src directory.
 All the CRUD operations are working but you migth not see the add and edit data in your list.
-We are planning that to be available with a [NodeJS] backend till the we are outputting the data modifications in the console.
+We are planning that to be available with a [NodeJS] backend till then you can see the output of all the data modifications in the console.